 This is a picture of the setup from Burning Man 2002:

-Help spread the word using these social sites:
+Like what you see?
+Help spread the word on social media: